Disability & Diversity

 • Participation in university committees and measures on the topic of inclusion

-Prior to studies:
+Prior to admission:

 During studies: